biopython/biopython/Doc/chapter_introduction.rst

    ``id(seq1) == id(seq2)``.

    If you still need to support old versions of Biopython, use these explicit forms to avoid problems.
-See
-   Section :ref:`sec:seq-comparison`.
+See Section [sec:seq-comparison].

 #. | *Why is the* ``Seq`` *object missing the upper & lower methods
      described in this Tutorial?*